U.S. jobless claims rise by 23,000 to 230,000

 AP Economics Writer

-The weekly applications, a proxy for layoffs, have now risen four of the last five weeks, possibly a sign that the omicron variant is having an impact on the job market, which has bounced strongly from last year’s coronavirus recession.
+The weekly applications, a proxy for layoffs, have risen in four of the last five weeks, a period that runs in tandem with the spread of the omicron variant.
+Yet the jobs market has bounced back strongly from last year’s coronavirus recession.
+Jobless claims had fallen mostly steadily for about a year and they dipped below the pre-pandemic average of around 220,000 a week.

+“The rise in claims likely reflects an increase in layoffs due to the surge in COVID cases,” said economists Nancy Vanden Houten and Kathy Bostjancic of Oxford Economics.
+“Claims may remain elevated in the near term, but we expect initial claims will gravitate back to the 200k level once the omicron wave passes.
+Encouragingly, there are indications that cases from the omicron variant are peaking.”

 Altogether, 1.6 million people were collecting jobless aid the week that ended Jan.
 1.